Which startups have raised the most funding in the generative AI market?

 Related blog posts

-- What is the latest update in the generative AI market?
+- The latest update in generative AI

 Who is the author of this content?